nemanja-stanarevic/gmail-api-scala-client/README.md

 ## Project Status

-Project is under heavy development and significant functionality remains to be implemented.
+Project is under heavy development.
+Test suite remains to be completed as well as code documentation.

 COMPLETED:
 * OAuth API